 Here's the good news: Even if you're as green as grasshopper pie, you can whip up enough experience to get the job.

-Look at these two entry-level line cook resume examples for a clue:
+Look at these two entry-level resume examples for line cooks for a clue:

 What's wrong with this next prep cook resume example?